![]() |

 pressed, or rotates the "camera" if Ctrl is pressed.

 2) Left-click to select an atom, right-click to deselect all atoms.
+3) Use double-clicks and double right-clicks on atoms and bonds to alter their types and captions:

 Double